What happens when we are notified of the death of a Customer?

 Once we’ve received the death certificate any current or savings accounts held in joint names will be transferred into the name of the surviving party.

 Any debit card in the name of the deceased together with any Telephone Banking, on-line banking or payment arrangements will be cancelled automatically.

 The account details will remain the same and the accounts will operate normally.
 The existing cheque books and paying in books can continue to be used, and where appropriate we’ll arrange for new books to be sent out.

-We’ll send out details of any standing orders or direct debits for review and if any changes are required these can be made by the surviving account holder(s) either by calling our Telephone Banking Team on 0345 7404404 or at any HSBC branch.
+If requested, we can send out details of any standing orders or Direct Debits for review.
+If any changes are needed these can be made by the surviving account holders, either by calling 0345 740 4404 or at any HSBC branch.